vishnusasikumar/catch-design-iOS-test/README.md

 ### Bonus Points

-* Consume dependencies with tools like cocoapods
+* Consume dependencies with tools like cocoapods or swift package manager
-* Unit tests
+* Tests